 PIN It: Microwave Breakfast

-Cooking sausages in a microwave from scratch isn’t the way to go with this, what you need is to reheat ready cooked sausages.
+- Sausages: Cooking sausages in a microwave from scratch isn’t the way to go with this, what you need is to reheat ready cooked sausages.
 Walls sell some Ready Baked sausages, sold in a pack of six, packaged in pairs, simply microwave two sausages for two minutes.
 These are really tasty, although they do work out a little pricier than cooking your own sausages.
 The sausages in the photo are just ready cooked cocktail sausages, which you can find in all supermarkets in the chiller section, as I find the Walls Ready Baked sausages harder to track down.
-I microwaved them for 2-3 minutes, turning 2-3x; they are very moist and meaty.
+I microwaved the sausages for 2-3 minutes, in a little hot water to stop them drying out – turning 2-3x.
+The sausages are very moist and meaty.
 Five cocktail sausages are a sausage portion equivalent to one regular sized sausage.

 Freeze the Tomato Juice